AVSystem/developer-zone/docs/Coiote_IoT_DM/introduction.md

 ![Data Integrations](images/integrations.png "Data Integrations")

-## Device Test Repository*
+## Device test repository*

 Test the performance of your device’s firmware by mimicking real-world scenarios.
-Device Tests allow you to validate new application firmware, to test the implementation of the LwM2M standard, and to run regressions tests to ensure new firmware doesn’t break existing functionality.
+Device tests allow you to validate new application firmware, to test the implementation of the LwM2M standard, and to run regression tests to ensure new firmware doesn’t break existing functionality.

 → **Learn more about [**Device Tests**](/Coiote_IoT_DM/Device_tests/Overview/).**